 The introduction of ball bearing and hollow steel frame is attributed to Pope Manufacturing.
 These innovations in the design of Columbia bicycles gave a lightweight bicycle to the customers, which was easy to handle, and faster to move.

-Their robust marketing campaign was backed by sponsorships to the bicycle clubs, bicycle race clubs and their race championships.
-This was an innovative marketing strategy that helped Columbia capture market well in the presence of its competitors.
+Their robust marketing campaign was backed by sponsorships to the bicycle clubs, bicycle race clubs, and their race championships.
+This was an innovative marketing strategy that helped Columbia capture the market well in the presence of its competitors.